-Although your health record is the physical property of RRHS, the information belongs to you.
+Although your health record is the physical property of RRMC, the information belongs to you.
 You have the right to:

-- Request additional restrictions on uses and disclosures of your health information, however, RRHS is not required to agree to any such request
+- Request additional restrictions on uses and disclosures of your health information, however, RRMC is not required to agree to any such request.

 - Request that we send you confidential communications of protected health information by alternative means or to alternative locations.
 This request must be in writing.

 - Inspect and obtain a paper or electronic copy of your health record and request that your health or claims record is sent to a third party within 30 days of request.
 Contact the Correspondence Section of the Health Information Services at 802.747.3656 to obtain a copy.
 We may charge a reasonable, cost based fee.

 - Request that your health record be amended.
 A request for amending your health information must be in writing using the specific form and directed to Health Information Services at RRMC.
 A request for amendment letter must state a reason for the requested change.

 - Obtain an accounting of disclosures of your health information made after April 13, 2003, for purposes other than treatment, payment and health care operations.
 A request for an accounting of disclosures must be in writing and directed to the Privacy and Security Compliance Officer at RRMC.

 - Obtain a paper copy of the Notice upon request even if you have received the Notice electronically.